SNC6SI/blfpy/README.md

 ```

 - call blfload.read method will invoke following functionalities:
-    - read infos from dbc
+    - READ infos from dbc
-    - extract data from blf
+    - EXTRACT raw data from blf
-    - determine which data will be parsed (default: all)
+    - DETERMINE which data will be parsed (default: all) and their indices in raw data
-    - detect channel: automatically make channel mapping from dbc-infos to data (will also be a user interface later)
+    - DETECT channel: automatically make channel mapping from dbc-infos to data (will also be a user interface later)
-    - parse data and create a dict in python workspace
+    - PARSE data and create a dict in python workspace

 ```python
 >>> bl.read()
 ```

 - sava_data to mat-file (data format of matlab)
-- this method will be changed later for also save as mdf
+- this method will be rewritten later, saving parsed data in mdf-format may be also useful
 ```python
 >>> bl.save_data()
 ```